MachineLemonade/docs/docs/getting-started.md

 After you deploy your example DAG, you'll be able to see it running in your Cloud deployment.

+**Note:** If you're interested in using Cloud for your production workflows, you're all set!
+If you followed this guide as a trial but would like to host our platform on your Kubernetes cluster via [Astronomer Enterprise](https://astronomer.io/enterprise), please reach out to us [via this form](https://www.astronomer.io/#request) so we can get a conversation set up.

 ## Other Items of Consideration

 ### Migrating your DAGs